J. Lee Thompson: Death

-Thompson died of congestive heart failure on 30 August 2002, at his holiday home in Sooke, British Columbia, Canada aged 88.
+Thompson died of congestive heart failure on 30 August 2002, at his holiday home in Sooke, British Columbia, aged 88.

 Critical appraisal

 The Guardian obituary called him "a compelling craftsman".
 The Washington Post said "he directed adventure films noted for their punchy pacing, rich atmosphere and nuanced characterization."
 Variety said he was "Known as a craftsman who had a clear sense of how each film should play, scene by scene".

 The Independent said "he lent his acute sense of atmosphere and vivid visual style to a wide range of material.
 His intimate kitchen-sink melodramas... were unflinching portraits of social realism unusually stark for their time.
 His thrillers were tautly edited exercises in suspense, and he also made some engaging comedies and a bracing musical...Though his later films can most kindly be labelled potboilers, his body of work in the Fifties and early Sixties was an impressive one."

-In 2000 he stated that he made so many American films "because of my insecurity and effort to stay here.
+In a 2000 interview with the Times Colonist, he stated that he made so many American films "because of my insecurity and effort to stay here.
 If I was given a script and it had something good in it I'd say, 'Good, I've got my next picture!'
 That is not the way to make good films, so some of them were good and some not so good....
 What an idiot!
 'You should have stayed at what you really wanted to make.'
 If I have anything to say to young directors today it's don't make a film for the sake of making it.
 Make it only if you really believe in it.
 Then success will eventually come to you."